 4. Trader Joe's Green Goddess Dressing

 If you lack the ingredients (or the time) to craft a homemade dressing, make sure you're buying the best packaged products.
-One of the most accessible is Trader Joe's Green Goddess Salad Dressing, which has 0 grams of carbs per serving.
+One of the most accessible is Trader Joe's Green Goddess Salad Dressing, which has 1 gram of carbs per serving.
 The main ingredients, after all, are avocados, a blend of olive oil, herbs, apple cider vinegar, and green onions.

 5. Cilantro Lime Dressing